learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 **Notes:**

 * You might notice that we are storing ages as strings.
 That is because the ages here are not numbers that we need to frequently do math with.
-If a hash value was a number, let's say the price of an item, that we needed to manipulate, let's say calcuate the tax on, then we would store it as an integer.
+If a hash value was a number that we needed to manipulate, then we would store it as an integer.
+For example, if it was the price of an item that we need to calculate the tax on, then the price would be stored as an integer.
 Otherwise, it is conventional to store information like a person's age as a string.
 * Remember that the `key: value` syntax is the same as the `:key => value` syntax used above.
 Get ready to see them both used in different applications and sources.

 ### Instructions